githubnext/copilot-workspace-user-manual/overview.md

 To generate the current and proposed specifications, and for all following steps, Copilot Workspace needs to identify which files in the codebase are relevant to understanding and completing the task.
 It does this by a combination of LLM techniques and traditional code search.
 The contents of the highest-ranked files are then used as context for nearly all steps in the workflow.

-Users may review the files selected by Copilot Workspace using the View references” button in the Specification panel.
+Users may review the files selected by Copilot Workspace using the "View references" button in the Specification panel.
 To adjust which files are selected, users can edit the task and use natural language to specify which files are relevant.

 <img src="images/references.png" width=600 alt="Show references dialog">